Mokens/MIPs/MIPS/mip-3-New-Era-Proposals.md

 3. The name of the era.
 The era name must be 32 ASCII characters or shorter.
 4. The starting mint price.
 5. The mint increase amount.
+6. The status of the proposal, either "draft" or "active".
-6. The rationale for the era.
+7. The rationale for the era.

+### Status

+The status is "draft" until the author feels the proposal is complete and final.
+The author changes the status to "active" when he/she feels it is ready.

+### Rational

 New eras should help the Mokens project in some way and the rational of a proposed era should explain how it helps the Mokens project.